eQTL-Catalogue/eQTL-Catalogue-resources/tabix/Columns.md

 * **ref** - GRCh38 reference allele.
 * **alt** - GRCh38 alternative allele (also the effect allele).
 * **type** - Type of the genetic variant; SNP, INDEL or OTHER.
 * **rsid** - The dbSNP v151 rsid of the variant.
-If the same variant has multiple rsids then these should be split over multiple rows so that all of the other values are duplicates.
+If the same variant has multiple rsids then these should be split over multiple rows so that all of the other values are duplicated.